w3c/wai-curricula/content/content-author/clear-content.md

 * write clear and meaningful:
   * titles to describe the purpose of the page
   * link text to communicate the link purpose
-* ensure sufficient contrast ratio as well as easy to read fonts to favor content readability
+* ensure sufficient contrast ratio, as well as easy to read fonts, in order to favor content readability
 * identify related requirements for designers to:
   * ensure sufficient contrast ratios
   * design layouts that adapt to different font types and sizes set by users